Markgs22/Florida_Properties/README.md

 This project is done as a final project for the Fall 2016 Data Mining Course.
 Although, results will be passed along to a local think tank in Tallahassee, Fl.

 #Collaborators
-Tyler Worthington , Lev Zadvinskiy, and Mark Rooney.
+Tyler Worthington , Lev Zadvinskiy, and Mark Rooney